 What Is Metastatic Prostate Cancer?

 Prostate cancer that has advanced to this stage often causes symptoms such as difficulty urinating, painful urination, erectile dysfunction and blood in the urine or semen.
-General weakness, fatigue and unexpected weight loss may also occur.
+General weakness, fatigue, bone pain and unexpected weight loss may also occur.
 If you are experiencing any of these symptoms, it is important to consult with your physician, as many other conditions can cause similar symptoms.
 Your physician can review your medical history and run diagnostic tests to identify your condition and recommend treatment options.

 Frequently asked questions about metastatic prostate cancer

 If you have been diagnosed with late-stage prostate cancer, you likely have a number of questions about this malignancy and what you can expect moving forward.
 To help answer some of your initial questions, you may find it useful to browse the following articles: